abranjith/tldr-news-agent/README.md

 ### Prerequisites

 - Python 3.13+
-- uv (for package management). uv is recomended althought pip should work fine as well
+- [uv](https://github.com/astral-sh/uv) for package management.
+Although, uv is recomended pip should work fine as well
-- API keys for your chosen LLM provider
+- API keys for your chosen LLM provider.
+Note that for local LLM (say ollama) API key may not be needed

 ### Installation